But first, let's define account.

 - Receivables – Accounts Receivable (receivable from customers), Notes Receivable (receivables supported by promissory notes), Rent Receivable, Interest Receivable, Due from Employees (or Advances to Employees), and other claims

-• Allowance for Doubtful Accounts – This is a valuation account which represents the estimated uncollectible amount of accounts receivable.
-It is considered a contra-asset account and is presented as a deduction to the related asset, accounts receivable.
-Doubtful accounts are discussed in detail in another lesson.
+• Allowance for Doubtful Accounts – This is a valuation account which shows the estimated uncollectible amount of accounts receivable.
+It is a contra-asset account and is presented as a deduction to the related asset – accounts receivable.

 - Inventories – assets held for sale in the ordinary course of business